ywanyi/devdocs/cloud/project/project-webint-basic.md

 	![Set outgoing emails]({{ site.baseurl }}/common/images/cloud_project-conf-env.png)

 Configure your email notifications, services, and more as needed through the Magento Admin and test emails.
-If you need to enable this setting for Pro plan on Staging and Production, you will need to enter a [Support ticket]({{ page.baseurl }}/cloud/trouble/trouble.html).

 ## Set environment and project variables {#project-conf-env-var}

 You can set project wide and environment specific variables through the Project Web Interface.
 Variables can be either text or JSON format.
-For more information on variables, see [Overview of environment variables]({{ page.baseurl }}/cloud/env/variables-intro.html).
+For more information, see [Environment variables]({{ page.baseurl }}/cloud/env/variables-intro.html).

 For an example of variables, we walk you through creating Magento Admin variables through Onboarding and project creation tasks.
 You may want to add _environment variables_ for sensitive data like payment method information. _Project variables_ are set across all branches and environments.